kailash-manasarovar/statement/docs/timeline/2023/december.md

 - It was very weird.
 - I texted her later that day to see how they were.
 - She ignored me.
+- I looked her up and saw her singing and playing Back to Black with a band (apparently) in Finland.
+I still have her number and details somewhere.
-- Whenever I'm feeling a little bit paranoid, I wonder if she knew what was going on.
+- I wondered if she knew what was going on.
 There is a strong Finnish connection to the conspiracy.
-- I never forgot [something weird that Patricia said](../2022/march.md#conservatory-open-day) that first time we went walking and she was there.
+- I never forgot [something weird that Patricia said](../2022/march.md#conservatory-open-day) the first time I saw her walking.
 - I mention the blinking on X at a later date.
 - It's as if, while the woman is singing Back to Black to me, she's also suddenly pretending to have a very pronounced twitch in both eyes.
+- She's also annoyed she's not upsetting me, it seems.

 !!! info "PTSD symptoms"
     - When I was sexually abused as a child, I endured extreme brutality and suffered an enormous and debilitating PTSD afterwards.